Myths about Science

 Things that science says we cannot know

 In 1927, Werner Heisenberg discovered the famous uncertainty principle, which is now one of the cornerstones of quantum mechanics.
 It states that one cannot simultaneously know both of a pair of certain physical values with arbitrary accuracy.
 The most familiar of these pairs is position and momentum.
-This means that we cannot precisely know both the position and the velocity of an electron: the more certain we are about its position, the less certain we must be about its velocity.
+This means that we cannot precisely measure both the position and the velocity of an electron at the same time: the more certain we are about its position, the less certain we must be about its velocity.
 It isn't merely the case that we have not yet developed sufficiently-sensitive instrumentation; the principle states that it is impossible to build instrumentation that can measure both simultaneously.

-Quantum mechanics further predicts (based on countless experiments) that features of the Universe that are not being observed (electron locations, velocities of atoms, light transport) actually exist with multiple values at the same time.
+One interpretation of quantum mechanics holds that features of the Universe that are not being observed (electron locations, velocities of atoms, light transport) actually exist with multiple values at the same time.
 When one of these features is observed, it jumps to a single physical value.
 After it has been observed, it again drifts into multiple simultaneously overlapping values, sort of blurring out, until it is observed again.
 It is as if (at very small scales) the question "If a tree falls in the middle of a forest and nobody hears it, does it make a sound?" is best answered by "The tree is actually both still standing and fallen with some mixture of probabilities that won't be known until someone goes and looks at it.
 When they do go and look, if it is fallen then it will have made a sound.
 If nobody ever looks, the tree remains in both states forever."

-If quantum mechanics is correct (it is supported by many experiments and has correctly predicted results even stranger than those listed here), then our knowledge about the Universe is limited to (1) those things we have observed, and (2) probability statements about things that we have not recently observed.
+If quantum mechanics is correct (it is very likely to be because it is supported by many experiments and has correctly predicted results even stranger than those listed here), then our knowledge about the Universe is limited to (1) those things we have observed, and (2) probability statements about things that we have not recently observed.
 When we aren't looking, the Universe is free to reshuffle things, so long as they all come out consistently when we look the next time.

 What I believe science can explain